29 Best Kid-Friendly Restaurants In KL (Local Mama’s Review 2025)

 Things To Consider:

-Plan your visit to Crust:
+Plan your visit to The Little Play Area:

-7. La Juiceria Superfoods @ Nadi Bangsar
+10. La Juiceria Superfoods @ Nadi Bangsar

 Known for its refreshing juices, La Juiceria’s colorful menu also includes fun twists on Malaysian favorites.